canvas-ai/.github/profile/README.md

 You can index almost any data type regardless where it is stored, retrieval can use client context data like network location, OS, device ID etc to make a roaming experience as smooth as your network latencies allow; reads from remote locations are cached using cacache\[[2](https://www.npmjs.com/package/cacache)\].

 **A common use-case of a shared "Home" workspace**:
-Lets say you are planning your upcoming vacation and are searching for accommodation "the-old-fashioned-way"(tm) by searching the interweb yourself.
+Lets say you are planning your upcoming vacation and looking for accommodation "the-old-fashioned-way"(tm) by searching the interweb yourself.
 You set your context to `home://travel/2025/europe/spain`(via command-line of course: `$ context set home://travel/...`), this will update all your linked applications - in our example browser tabs - and you start opening your listings.
-Your significant other can connect to the same shared context and start adding new tabs, closing the already reviewed ones, even adding notes or contacts - all events are dynamically propagated to all connected clients(whenever someone opens a browser tab, a new tab is auto-created on all linked browsers(if configured to do so)).
+Your significant other can connect to the same shared context and start adding new tabs, closing the already reviewed ones, even adding notes or contacts.
+All context tree events are dynamically propagated to all connected clients(whenever someone opens a browser tab, a new tab is auto-created or auto-closed on all linked browsers(if configured to do so)).

-Another common use-case is work on multiple customers/projects/tasks - all with their own set of contacts and long-running email threads, notes, files, browser tabs etc. Switching between them should be like teleporting between perfectly maintained offices - all of them having a tidy clean desk with only the tools you need to accomplish your task.
+Another common use-case is work on multiple customers/projects/tasks - all with their own set of contacts and long-running email threads, notes, files, browser tabs etc. Switching between them should be like teleporting between perfectly maintained offices - all of them with a tidy clean desk with only the tools you need to accomplish your task.

 ## Canvas is split into the following components:
   - canvas-server: Main server runtime accessible via REST and websockets, current codebase